Do’s and Dont’s of Treating Infected Ingrown Toenails

 3. Home tools are often inadequately cleaned and kept in the bathroom- not the cleanest room in the house.

-4. Thinking you “got it all” often delays professional treatment, again leading to worse infections and more advanced treatments.
+4. Thinking you “got it all” often delays professional treatment, again leading to worse infected ingrown toenails and more advanced treatments.

 So my advice is make an appointment with a Podiatrist as soon as you feel a problem starting.
 While waiting for your appointment here are a few tips on home treatment of ingrown toenails to take the edge off the pain.
 However, Beaver Valley Foot Clinic often has same day and next day appointments so the problem is taken care of quickly and ending your suffering immediately!

-To reduce inflammation and tenderness, soak your toe several times a day for 10-15 minutes in lukewarm water Epsom salts help.
+To reduce inflammation and tenderness, soak your infected ingrown toenails several times a day for 10-15 minutes in lukewarm water Epsom salts help.

 After soaking, dry the toe and apply antibiotic ointment and a bandaid to reduce local infection.